Prick Van Winkle

 washing dishes together by hand was a bonding experience that all young

 girls should participate in frequently.

 So Val sat patiently, waiting for Fran to come around and announce

 defeat to the room in general, before going on to announce it all over

 the house.
 And, as she sat, trying to get out of more "bonding" with

-her great grandmother, Val got bored.
+her maternal ancestor, Val got bored.
 And, as she got more and more

 bored, she did the only thing she could.
 She examined her surroundings